Enveloppe/obsidian-mkdocs-publisher-python/README.md

 - The script will not manually move the file if you change a `category` : you need to delete it manually to prevent duplicate.
 - ⚠️You must use `shortlinks` in Obsidian configuration.

-# TLDR
-1. Install / update with `pip install obs2mk --upgrade`
-2. Add `share: true` in front matter
-3. Customize the `category` key in front matter
-4. Run the script `obs2mk`

 If you have more question, don't forget to read the [Q&A](https://github.com/Mara-Li/mkdocs_obsidian_template/wiki/Q&A/) !

 [^1]: No support for nested admonition and [Microsoft Document Syntax](https://github.com/valentine195/obsidian-admonition#microsoft-document-syntax)
 [^2]: This key can be configured
 [^3]: **Meta tags** are snippets of text that describe a page’s content; the meta tags don’t appear on the page itself, but only in the page’s source code.
 Meta tags are essentially little content descriptors that help tell search engines what a web page is about.
 [Source](https://www.wordstream.com/meta-tags)
 [^4]: Using Pyto you need to add the writing authorization for your vault and blog repository.
 You can access it in parameters > Runtime.
-Also, the configuration file will be in `site_package` directly.
 [^5]: Beware, if it exists a file with the same name, it will take the first found.
 [^6]: You can customize the folder with [Awesome Pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin)
+[^7]: You must be connected to copy the template !
+You can test locally through clone -> https : `git clone https://github.com/Mara-Li/mkdocs_obsidian_template.git` or [with downloading the ZIP](https://github.com/Mara-Li/mkdocs_obsidian_template/archive/refs/heads/main.zip)